ozakary/water-pimd-simulations/README.md

    - Navigate to the working directory to explore the generated data

 ## Exercise N°4
+To begin the exercise:

+1. Open the GUI and leave all simulation parameters at their default values, except for `Number of Beads` and `Total Step`, which should be set to `32` and `10000`, respectively.
+Then, run the PIMD simulation.

-To start working on the exercise, navigate to the exercise_4 directory in your terminal and run the corresponding shell script:
+2. Open your terminal, navigate to the `exercise_4` directory, and execute the shell script `run_jupyter-notebook.sh`.

 ```bash
 cd path/to/exercice_4